-You can see the contents of all the issues of the Hebridean Naturalist on the Outer Hebrides Natural History Bibliography website.
+A complete list of the contents of all of the volumes of the Hebridean Naturalist is available on the Outer Hebrides Bibliography website.

 Each year brings its challenges for our community of biological recorders and the summer of 2022 will be remembered as cool, extremely dreich and with a notable absence of sunshine.
 Anecdotally we commented on the paucity of insects and this was reflected in the number of records submitted.
 Despite the difficult conditions, the resident recorders produced a diverse and interesting array of records and managed to find a number of new species.

 The report is beautifully illustrated with photographs, brimming with maps and charts with background information which explains some of our results Whether it is a single record or many more, we would like to thank everyone for helping to expand our knowledge of our local wildlife and to map the biodiversity of the islands.

 The reports on biological recording in the Outer Hebrides in 2017 to 2021 can be viewed and downloaded from the Publications section.

 Is it Spring yet?
 Probably not, but you can help us track the arrival of Spring through the islands by telling us when you first see or hear any of our 9 target species - 3 wild flowers, 3 birds and 3 insects.
 The arrival of spring in the Outer Hebrides is always unpredictable so it is important to measure the variation from year to year so that we can begin to understand the effect of climate change on our wildlife.
 It is designed to be fun and easy, so join us and help make a difference.

 You can discover more about the project and how to participate on the Hebridean Spring Project pages.Biological Recording in 2022 report.

 The latest version of the species list of Diptera (True Flies) is now available on the OHBR website.